 - Make sure the middle number, Phosphorus (P), on your bag is zero - unless a soil test reveals a deficiency.

 - Make sure the Nitrogen (N) on your fertilizer bag is 50% slow release.

-- Do not use a fertilizer with Nitrogen (N) and Phosphorus (P) during the restricted period: June 1 - September 30.
+- Do not use a fertilizer with Nitrogen (N) and Phosphorus (P) during the restricted period: June 1 through September 30.

 - Fertilize only when rain is not forecasted; otherwise, fertilizer will wash away into the ground water and ultimately into our waterways.